nopnop2002/esp-idf-ftpClient/README.md

 __You can change it to any pin using menuconfig.__

 Note:
-This example doesn't utilize card detect (CD) and write protect (WP) signals from SD card slot.
+This project doesn't utilize card detect (CD) and write protect (WP) signals from SD card slot.

 # Using FAT file system on SDMMC peripheral SDCARD